United Arab Emirates profile

 Dubai in particular was hit by the 2009 global financial crisis, and the property sector and construction went into decline.
 However, tourism, trade and the retail sector have remained buoyant .

 Though Emiratis are traditionally conservative, the UAE is one of the most liberal countries in the Gulf, with other cultures and beliefs generally tolerated, especially in Dubai.

 However, politically it remains authoritarian.
 It was the only country in the region not to have elected bodies until 2006, when it convened a half-elected federal assembly, which was however restricted to a consultative role.
-Although the turmoil of the Arab Spring popular revolts has largely passed it by, the UAE introduced Internet restrictions in 2012 to hinder the use of social media to organise protests, and arrested a large group of Islamists on charges to plotting a coup early in 2013.
+Although the turmoil of the Arab Spring popular revolts has largely passed it by, the UAE introduced Internet restrictions in 2012 to hinder the use of social media to organise protests, and imprisoned a large group of Islamists on charges to plotting a coup in 2013.